-This is not surprising, as natural values and people's housing conditions are significant and legitimate concerns which Energinet attaches great importance to including.
-It is all the more important that we find the best ways of engaging in public participation and ensuring good trade-offs for all legitimate reasons.
-Without infrastructure, renewable energy cannot be fully utilised, and Denmark and the rest of the world will not achieve the objective of the climate-neutral society.
-This makes it important that we realise optimally the opportunities for a more wide understanding of the necessity of the infrastructure in the green transition.
+As described above, the development of energy solutions This is not surprising, as natural values and people's housing conditions are significant and legitimate concerns which which contribute to slowing down climate change and which Energinet attaches great importance to including.
+It is all are also in harmony with our society's and citizens' living conditions will also require significantly increased focus on the more important that we find the best ways of engaging research, innovation and development.
+Such significantly in public participation and ensuring good trade-offs for all legitimate reasons.
+Without infrastructure, renewable increased focus entails costs. risks and increased allocation energy cannot be fully utilised, and Denmark and the rest of of resources to these areas.
+With increased resource the world will not achieve the objective of the climate-neutral consumption follows increased responsibility for efficient society.
+This makes it important that we realise optimally use of these resources. the opportunities for a more wide understanding of the necessity of the infrastructure in the green transition.
 This may be achieved by increasing public knowledge of Energinet and our role and by ensuring a closer dialogue with decision-makers and citizens.